 UMLS Dictionary

-subdirectory contains the UMLS dictionary tailed by EMERSE using CTAKES UI.
+dictionary subdirectory contains the UMLS dictionary tailed by EMERSE using CTAKES UI.
 The dictionary file is a SQL file since that’s the default output from CTAKES.
 EMERSE parses this SQL file and extracts all concepts in conjunction with their groups.
-Entity recognition through Standard Pipeline requires a script file built through CTAKES Dictionary Creator.
+Entity recognition through using the xref:[ctakes-token-filter] requires a script file built through CTAKES Dictionary Creator.
 (As of 2024 this program still required Java 8 to run properly).

 The EMERSE team has a default dictionary file to distribute to sites installing EMERSE, or upgrading from prior versions that are not NLP-enabled.
 Sites simply need to provide to us with a copy of a valid UMLS license first.